ChrisBaidoo/ChrisBaidoo/README.md

 # Hi there, Im Christian👋

-Im a Frontend Developer with Digital Marketing background and love for everything Tech.
+Im a Frontend Developer with Digital Marketing background and love for anything Tech.
 I am a big fan of Javascript, React and Node.
 As a hobby, I like solving coding challenges on codewars, reading, hitting the gym, and a long time ago, playing American football.

-## More About Me:
+# More About Me:
-🛠 Tech Stack
+## 🛠 Tech Stack

 - 🌐  HTML | CSS | JavaScript | Bootstrap | Node.js | ReactJS
 - 🛢  | MongoDB